elgw/nd2toolx/README.md

 Please edit the generated config files and run again
 ```

-In this case we might edit the `tile_channels.json` to make dapi blue and A647 red:
+In this case we will edit the `tile_channels.json` to make dapi blue and A647 red:

 ``` json
 [